eserie/wax-ml/README.md

 notoriously known to be difficult and often requires very specific algorithms (statistical modeling, filtering, optimal control).

-Even though some of the modern machine learning tools such as RNN, LSTM, or reinforcement learning can do an excellent job on some specific time series problems, most of the problems require to keep using more traditional algorithms such as linear and non-linear filters, FFT, the eigendecomposition of matrices, Riccati solvers for optimal control
+Even though some of the modern machine learning methods such as RNN, LSTM, or reinforcement learning can do an excellent job on some specific time series problems, most of the problems require to keep using more traditional algorithms such as linear and non-linear filters, FFT, the eigendecomposition of matrices, Riccati solvers for optimal control